Frequently Asked Questions

 We’ll ask you to vacate your room by 9am on the final day.
 You’re welcome to stay in the accommodation building until 12pm but most of our students tend to head home around 10am.

-If you’d like to stay for additional days, we can provide you with details of the best local hotels.
+If you’d like to stay for additional days, here is our guide to the best local hotels.

 Preparation